Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
-I am a second year Ph.D. student at the Department of Computer Science at Iowa State University.
-I have worked as a Research Assistant at the <a href="http://design.cs.iastate.edu/"> Laboratory of Software Design</a>.
-My supervisor was <a href="http://web.cs.iastate.edu/~hridesh/">Dr. Hridesh Rajan</a>.
-Also, I have worked as a research intern at Microsoft Research in <a href="https://www.microsoft.com/en-us/research/group/saint-group/"> Software Analysis and Intelligence (SAINTes) team </a> with <a href="https://www.microsoft.com/en-us/research/people/nachin/">Dr. Nachi Nagappan</a>, <a href="http://vuminhle.com/">Dr. Vu Le</a>, <a href="https://www.microsoft.com/en-us/research/people/sumitg/">Dr. Sumit Gulwani</a>, and <a href="https://www.microsoft.com/en-us/research/people/shuvendu/">Dr. Shuvendu Lahiri</a>.
-My area of expertise is Deep Neural Network, Modularity, and Program Analysis.</span>
+I am a third year Ph.D. student at the Department of Computer Science at Iowa State University.
+I have worked as a Research Assistant at the <a href="http://design.cs.iastate.edu/"> Data Mining and Knowledge Lab</a>.
+My supervisor is <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
+Also, I have worked as a PhD intern at Epsilon in Decision Science team </a>.
+My area of interest is Review Analysis, True label inference, Data Mining, Natural Language Processing, Machine Learning.</span>

 ## Publications